abhinavkumar2369/Simple-Web-Calculator/SECURITY.md

 ## Reporting a Vulnerability

-- If you discover a security vulnerability in the Simple Web Calculator, please report it to us via email at - abhinavkumar2369@proton.me
+- If you discover a security vulnerability in the **Simple Web Calculator**, please report it to us via email at - abhinavkumar2369@proton.me
 - Include a detailed description and steps to solve the issue.